 Once you’ve answered all the questions, you’ll be asked whether a few circumstances apply to you.
 Click on the ones that apply to you (if any), then click “Finish” in the bottom right-hand corner.

 Great!
 You’ve entered all the initial information we need.
-You’ll now be assigned a certified accountant – and you’ve also reached the point of payment.
+You’ll now be assigned an accredited accountant – and you’ve also reached the point of payment.
 From this point, you and your accountant will have a direct line and they’ll let you know exactly what they need to file your return.

 Once you’ve paid, you’ll be asked to upload some documents that relate to how you earned income during the tax year.

 You’ll finally be asked to accept our terms of engagement.
 Without doing this, your accountant will not be able to get started on your tax return.
 These terms basically tell your accountant that, yes, you agree for them to start on your return and that you agree to all the T&Cs.